The Mill

 Tell me, when people claw their way up, who gives a damn about anybody else?
 By the time he returned to his safe haven, twilight had set over all corners of the horizon.
 He pushed the rusty door aside while snarling the way animals do when cohabitating.
 He stepped inside the room, scuffing his feet as if someone were prodding him to move against his will.
 As he groped his way along the room toward his favorite spot, while trying to wipe the spider webs off his face, a stranger called to him hurriedly, “Switch off the light!”

-He met the exhortation with stunned ...Read more
+He met ...Read more

 Attraction